 Dr. Mansfield's research focuses on understanding balance and mobility challenges of individuals with stroke and physical rehabilitation to help them overcome these challenges.
 She is particularly interested in understanding how we acquire and re-learn " involuntary" balance motor skills and how to apply technology (e.g. accelerometers and force plates) to assess and treat in clinical practice.

 Physiother Theory Pract.
-2016 Jul 26;:1-9
+2019 Aug 12;:1-14

-Scientist, Toronto Rehabilitation Institute (TRI)
+Scientist, KITE (TRI)

-Research Division Head, Toronto Rehabilitation Institute (TRI)
+Research Division Head, KITE (TRI)

 Assistant Professor, Department of Physical Therapy, University of Toronto

 Full Member, Rehabilitation Sciences Institute, University of Toronto